microsoft/Windows-AppConsult-PWALab/Manual/README.md

 6. The Web API will be available at the URL **http://localhost:5000**.
 We will reuse this URL later when we're going to implement subscriptions in the Contoso Dashboard website.

 ### Task 3 - Configuring the authentication
-As already mentioned, in order to authenticate your backend against the push notification service, you need to request a set of VAPID keys.
+In order to authenticate your backend against the push notification service you need to request a set of VAPID keys.
 There are multiple ways to obtain them.
 For our lab we're going to use an online tool.

 1. Open Chrome
 2. Copy and paste in the address bar the following URL: [https://web-push-codelab.glitch.me/](https://web-push-codelab.glitch.me/)